|Cyrille Favreau is the visualization expert in the Communications team of the Operations Division.

-Cyrille contributes to the production of high quality videos and images of the in-silico brain.
+Cyrille joined the Communications team in 2023, where he produces high quality videos and images of the in-silico brain.
 His particular area of expertise includes real-time rendering of large scale datasets using the ray-tracing technique and his knowledge of high performance technologies such as C++, CUDA and ISPC.
-He is the creator of Brayns, an application that makes it possible to take advantage of the best acceleration libraries for any relevant hardware (CPU or GPU).
+He is the creator and main developer of Blue Brain Brayns until version 1.0.0, an application that makes it possible to take advantage of the best acceleration libraries for any relevant hardware (CPU or GPU).
 Brayns was selected to demo the capabilities of the new Intel KNL architecture at ISC 2016.

 He joined Blue Brain from Lombard Odier Darier Hentsch & cie, where he was a team leader in the technical architecture department.
 As a designer of low level libraries, Cyrille was in charge of implementing, communicating and explaining new technical solutions.